a world of music, based on the guitar,

 The interrelatedness of the two Catalogs, given by the fact that the RGCC arrangements are all accompaniments to GECC arrangements, allows for an expansion of the ensemble performance model, since the rhythm arrangements can be played by more advanced students, either as soloists or in groups (not incidentally, the sound produced by a group of guitarists playing a simple rhythm arrangement in unison has a very compelling musical effect).
 And since advanced students who are not sufficiently challenged by the RGCC arrangements can devise their own rhythm guitar or even lead guitar parts, there is ample opportunity for meaningful participation in ensemble performance by players ranging in skill from complete beginner to accomplished rhythm or lead guitarist.
 Advanced students can also be encouraged to take advantage of the fact that since only half of the GECC arrangements serve as the basis of RGCC arrangements, rhythm accompaniments for the other GECC arrangements can be devised by means of ensemble score harmonic analysis, and by means of an application of the many ideas relating to the derivation of effective rhythm arrangements that are discussed in the RGCC Study Notes.

-The most important component of the school/studio package, in terms of allowing for the instructor’s creative input, and in terms of allowing for the greatest flexibility and cost-effectiveness in the use of these materials, is the TablEdit music notational program and a complete set of unlocked .tef files for the GECC.
+The most important component of the school/studio package, in terms of allowing for the instructor’s creative input, and in terms of allowing for the greatest flexibility and cost-effectiveness in the use of these materials, is the TablEdit music notational program.
 The TablEdit program was used for the creation of all of the .tef files and printed scores associated with the guitar ensemble component of the visualinear tablature guitar series.
 This versatile software is relatively easy to learn to use, and will allow instructors to devise and print their own teaching materials and monophonic visualinear tablature scores.
-The unlocked .tef files will allow music educators to adapt the GECC scores to their own specific needs and purposes in a number of ways.
+The .tef files will allow music educators to adapt the GECC scores to their own specific needs and purposes in a number of ways.
 The fact that the GECC arrangements can be played by a variety of combinations of instruments is well demonstrated in the backing tracks for the RGCC recordings.
 The guitar ensemble performance of the GECC arrangements can be enhanced by a doubling of the melody line by another solo instrument, or by a doubling of the entire arrangement by an ensemble of other instruments, or by the addition of other monophonic parts for the guitar or other instruments, or by the addition of a bass guitar part.
-Any of these adaptations can be made rather easily with the TablEdit software, and part scores or ensemble scores can be printed if the unlocked .tef files are used.
-It is important to note in this connection that scores cannot be printed from the print-protected .tef files sold on the GECC page of this website.
+Any of these adaptations can be made rather easily with the TablEdit software, and part scores or ensemble scores can be printed.

 Another interesting possibility is given by the fact that these learning materials suggest an entirely different studio model that is in effect almost the exact opposite of the traditional model.
 The traditional private music studio model is largely based on one-to-one instruction, and the studio itself is normally compartmentalized into small rooms in which this one-to-one instruction takes place.
 The studio proprietor normally has a great deal of administrative responsibility, including hiring and managing a staff of instructors, and overseeing the execution of a busy and complicated instruction schedule.
 The use of these learning materials would allow for the development of an entirely different type of studio – one that is based solely on group instruction, and that consists of a single reasonably large room.
 The performance of ensemble music would be a major focus, and group instruction could be offered in Melody Guitar and Rhythm Guitar.
 Rhythm guitar ensembles and workshops could also be offered, including bringing in accomplished local guitarists to conduct classes in specialized styles of play, and the inclusion of rhythm guitar music would make for more engaging end-of-session performances.